ditek/Notes/Notes-go.md

 ```

 ## Defer
-A defer statement postpones the execution of a function until the surrounding function returns.
-Used often when dealing with files.
-A deferred function's arguments are evaluated when the defer statement is evaluated.
+A `defer` statement postpones the execution of a function until the surrounding function returns.
+Used often to make sure that we clean up resources before function return.
+A deferred function's arguments are evaluated when the `defer` statement is evaluated.

 ```go
 func main() {